SNodeC/snode.c/src/apps/README.md

   echoclient remote --host 127.0.0.1 --port 18001
 ```

-Here `remote` is the client destination section.

-Ignoring timestamps and other semantic-log metadata, the useful output includes
+Ignoring timestamps and other semantic-log metadata, the useful output includes:
-messages of this form:

 ```text
 Listening on 127.0.0.1:18001